China urges U.S. away from 'brink' as Trump picks trade weapons

 “China hopes the United States will pull back from the brink, make prudent decisions, and avoid dragging bilateral trade relations to a dangerous place.”

 In a presidential memorandum signed by Trump on Thursday, there will be a 30-day consultation period that only starts once a list of Chinese goods is published.
 That effectively creates room for potential talks to address Trump’s allegations on intellectual property theft and forced technology transfers.

-Though the White House has said the planned tariffs were a response to China’s “economic aggression”, Trump said he views China as “a friend”, and both sides are in the midst of negotiations.
-A Chinese commerce ministry official said both sides were in touch, and communication channels were smooth.
+Though the White House has said the planned tariffs were a response to China’s “economic aggression”, Trump said he views China as “a friend” and the two sides are in negotiations.

-Meantime, China showed readiness to retaliate by declaring plans to levy additional duties on up to $3 billion of U.S. imports including fresh fruit, wine and nuts in response to imports tariffs Trump announced earlier this month on steel and aluminum, which were due to go into effect on Friday.
+China showed readiness to retaliate by declaring plans to levy additional duties on up to $3 billion of U.S. imports including fruit and wine in response to U.S. import tariffs on steel and aluminum, which were due to go into effect on Friday.

-The inevitable fall in demand from a full-blown trade war would spell trouble for all the economies supplying the United States and China.
+The inevitable fall in demand from a full-blown trade war would spell trouble for all economies supplying the United States and China.

-Feeling the chill, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped 2.45 percent, tracking a large overnight fall in Wall Street shares, Shanghai shares .SSEC shed 3.8 percent and Japan's Nikkei .N225 lost 4.5 percent, while perceived safe havens such as government bonds gained.
+Feeling the chill, MSCI’s broadest index of Asia-Pacific shares outside Japan fell 2.5 percent, tracking heavy losses on Wall Street.
+China’s main indexes tumbled the most in six weeks, skidding up to 3.6 percent.

-“The upshot is that today’s (U.S.) tariffs amount to no more than a slap on the wrist for China,” Mark Williams, Chief Asia Economist at Capital Economics, wrote in a note.
+“Today’s (U.S.) tariffs amount to no more than a slap on the wrist for China,” Mark Williams, Chief Asia Economist at Capital Economics, wrote in a note.
 “China won’t change its ways.
 Worries about escalation therefore won’t go away.”

 Williams estimated that the $506 billion that China exported to the United States drove around 2.5 percent of its total gross domestic product, and the $50-60 billion targeted by the U.S. tariffs contributed just around 0.25 percent.

-Trump, however, appears intent on fulfilling election campaign promises to reduce the record U.S. trade deficit with China.
+Trump, however, appears intent on fulfilling election promises to reduce the record U.S. trade deficit with China.
 A commentary published by the official Xinhua news agency said the United States had adopted a “Cold War mentality”, and “panic” over China’s economic rise was driving Washington’s confrontational approach.

-U.S. multi-nationals at a business gathering in Shanghai were warned by Stephen Roach, a Yale University economist, “to prepare for the worst” and make contingencies until calmer heads prevail.
+U.S. multi-nationals at a business gathering in Shanghai were warned by Stephen Roach, a Yale University economist, “to prepare for the worst” and make contingency plans until calmer heads prevail.

 Roach said he could foresee “the Chinese government moving to restrict, in some form or another, the financial as well as the supply chain activities of American companies operating in this country.”